fatih-yavuz/dotfiles/README.md

 make all
 ```

-## The GUI based applications that I love
+## The GUI based applications that I use everyday
 - iTerm2
 - VSCode
 - Chrome